kiennt9696/task-management-api/README.md

 Other components including:
 - __extensions__: setup 2 middlewares (logger & __prometheus__ for collecting performance metrics in service).
 - __models and schemas__: define models and schemas for tables in database for data serialization and deserialization.
 - __scripts__: script files, data for initializing base data for system such as task workflow, RBAC.
+This is useful materials when packing the service using Ansible or similar tools.
 - __tests__: unittests/tests for every thing.
 - __alembic__: for migrating database changes.